Skip navigation

 Three planning veterans discuss how content should drive the host organization’s meeting agenda, not the other way around.

-The trio—Michelle Goodall, chief marketing officer at Guild; Sunnary Sam, senior marketing manager, global demand design center at VMware; and Dan Lotzof, chief revenue officer and chief of staff at Notified—agreed that each event agenda should have a customer-centric approach where participants’ job duties, personas, pain points, and needs dictate the content and the session formats.
+The trio—Michelle Goodall, former chief marketing officer at Guild; Sunnary Sam, advisory-board program manager at VMware; and Dan Lotzof, chief revenue officer and chief of staff at Notified—agreed that each event agenda should have a customer-centric approach where participants’ job duties, personas, pain points, and needs dictate the content and the session formats.
 This requires focused pre-event research.

 However, “because many events have a cross-section of attendee roles, personas, and goals, there is a tendency to try to please everyone and then the content becomes too vanilla to entice anyone,” Lotzof said.
 To avoid this, “you need a distinct point of view as you create content.”
 Pre-event research can find the overlapping needs and concerns of attendees who differ in their specific roles.